Never-touched-grass/pinwheel/README.md

 - add more commands and features as this goes on
 # Commits
 Please only make commits that DO NOT harm the project.

-Please DO NOT copy this project
+Please DO NOT copy this project.

 Thank you for reading.
 ### Run this code
 Sorry for non-Linux users, but since I haven't added one coded in ps1, this is not runnable via Powershell.

 For people who have Git for Windows or WSL, go to the terminal which you are using (mentioned above).

 Please do the following in your WSL terminal: